MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 InStr(value1, value2, start, compareType)

 **Description:**
-The InStr function finds the first occurrence of a substring in a string
+The InStr function finds the first occurrence of a substring in a string.

 **Parameters:**